Campus Physical Media Destruction Service

 All electronic media, including hard drives, SSD’s, thumb drives and cell phones containing confidential Level 1 or Level 2 information are required to be destroyed by an approved data destruction process.
 See Electronic Data Disposition Standard.

-IT Services provides a free HIPAA, PCI-DSS and NSA certified device shredding service for all state and auxiliary departments.
+Information Technology provides a free HIPAA, PCI-DSS and NSA certified device shredding service for all state and auxiliary departments.
 The service includes environmentally conscious separation and recycling of all materials.

 How the Process Works

 - Create or update your list of all the devices you will be dropping off.
 This list

 will be handy in an audit.
 Departments are required to keep this list for their records.

 - Manufacturer and serial number of device being shredded